fastd-monitor/fastd-probe/README.rst

 ###########
 fastd-probe
 ###########
 A fastd_ probing machinery based on gevent_.
+Features:

-Test network connectivity through a fastd tunnel in less than a second.
+- Test network connectivity through a fastd tunnel in less than a second.
+- Use list of RIPE Atlas Anchors as ping targets, see also `Checking your Internet Connectivity with RIPE Atlas Anchors`_.

 .. _fastd: https://fastd.readthedocs.io/
 .. _gevent: http://www.gevent.org
+.. _Checking your Internet Connectivity with RIPE Atlas Anchors: https://labs.ripe.net/Members/stephane_bortzmeyer/checking-your-internet-connectivity-with-ripe-atlas-anchors

 ********